frostnova335-ai/test7/README.md

     GROUP BY 1
 ),
 outer_ring AS (
-    -- keep "Not Escalated" only once, along with the two breakdowns SELECT category, cnt
+    SELECT category, cnt
     FROM escalation_summary
-)
+    WHERE category IN ('In Scope Escalated', 'Out of Scope Escalated', 'Not Escalated') )
--- Final union for both rings
+-- Final output for chart
 SELECT category, cnt * 100.0 / t.total_count AS value, 'inner' AS ring
 FROM inner_ring, total t
 UNION ALL
 SELECT category, cnt * 100.0 / t.total_count AS value, 'outer' AS ring
-FROM outer_ring, total t
+FROM outer_ring, total t;
-WHERE category IN ('In Scope Escalated', 'Out of Scope Escalated', 'Not Escalated');